Borders-None/lessons-2020-autumn-advanced/advanced_15_HTTP_API/README.md

-# DOM Manipulation & Events
+# DOM HTTP API

-Let's create a little email web app which shows you your emails and lets you read them.
+Let's expand our little email web app to fetch the emails from the internet!